Oryzone/OryzoneMediaStorageBundle/README.rst

 MediaStorageBundle
 ------------------

+MediaStorage Bundle is a Symfony2 bundle that aims to provide a solid, extendible infrastructure to handle media storage and retrieval.
+It is freely inspired to some famouse Symfony2 media management bundles such as `SonataMediaBundle`_ and `AnoMediaBundle`_ but it wants to be more extendible and configurable.

 **WARNING:** This bundle is going to be totally rewritten, please check the `master branch`_ for the last working version.

 I will start by writing the README, following the `readme driven development`_ by `Tom Preston-Werner`_ , so everything you'll read heare is still the "design phase".